Rostrevor Mountain Bike Trail, Co. Down

 Mountain Biking

-Cultural Highlights
+Cultural & Historical Highlights

-• Ross Monument – the 1826 granite obelisk on Shore Road commemorates General Robert Ross, a key figure in the War of 1812.
+• Ross Monument – The 1826 granite obelisk on Shore Road commemorates General Robert Ross, a key figure in the War of 1812.

 Food, Drink & Accommodation

-• The Old School House Café – restored school building serving hearty Irish breakfasts and specialty coffees.
+• The Old School House Café – A restored school building serving hearty Irish breakfasts and specialty coffees.

 Practical Information